1. Simply Said

 Recommendations and recommendations, try to revolve around three things people generally care about: time, feelings, and money.

-Of course, some of the scenes in the book are not applicable to all cultures and will be more helpful to friends who work in foreign companies and in Europe and America.
+Of course, some of the scenes in the book do not apply to all cultures and will be more helpful to friends who work in foreign companies and in Europe and America.
 But the core essentials of improving communication are the same:

 The focus of communication is not on you, but on others: how to make others understand you and how you understand others.